Stuttering speech therapist in Almaty — what you need to know

 Online format

-Online format is suitable for adults and teenagers from 12 years old who are motivated to study independently.
+Online is suitable for adults and teenagers from 12 years old who are motivated to work independently.
 We use video calls, screen sharing, and interactive exercises.
 For children under 10, the online format is ineffective — without physical contact, it is difficult to establish breathing and relieve muscle tension.
-The cost of an online session is lower than an in-person one, but the correction period may be longer due to the lack of massage and direct control.
+The price of an online session is lower than an in-person one, but the correction period may be longer — due to the lack of massage and direct control.

 | Format | Duration | Price (tenge) | Note |